Our Team

 Dr. Shanshan Wu

-Shanshan loves teaching math.
-She earned a BS in applied math from Wuhan University in China and a PhD in applied math from Stony Brook University.
-She has been teaching students at all levels of math subjects ever since she was in college.
+Dr. Wu earned a BS in applied math from Wuhan University in China and a PhD in applied math from Stony Brook University.
+She has been teaching students at all levels of math subjects over ten years.
 Her favorite part of teaching is to ask challenging questions to inspire students to think deeper.
 She thrives in helping students build solid foundations in math by doing math games and projects.
-Her goal in teaching math is to help students explore their greatest potential with the subject.
-During her spare time, she enjoys spending time with her family, organizing the home and learning piano.
+Her goal in teaching math is to help students explore their greatest potential.